Actions and Updates in your Inbox:

 Though the mainland moose (Alces alces americana) population in Nova Scotia was officially declared endangered under the provincial Endangered Species Act in 2003, many Nova Scotians are unaware that moose on the mainland are at risk, little action has been taken to date, and the population has not recovered.
 An estimated 1,000 individuals make up the provincial population today—far below the provincial Recovery Plan’s target of 5,000 moose.

 The mainland moose is distinct from the Cape Breton moose (Alces andersonii), a western subspecies that was introduced to the island after the native moose died out.
-The native moose is found in isolated pockets within the Cumberland/Colchester Highlands, Pictou/Antigonish/Guysborough area, and the Tobeatic region.
+The native moose is found in isolated pockets within the Cumberland/Colchester Highlands, intact forests from Pictou/Antigonish to Guysborough area, and the Tobeatic region.
 Primary threats to the mainland moose include habitat loss, fragmentation, poaching, and disease introduced by newly naturalized white-tailed deer.
 Though the introduced western moose in Cape Breton and native moose in New Brunswick are also negatively affected by these threats, for reasons we don’t yet understand, moose on the island and other side of the Chignecto Ismuths do not seem to respond to these threats in the extreme ways moose on the mainland do.

 Our Findings to Date

-We also confirmed our previous suspicions that many Nova Scotians are not reporting moose or signs of moose to the provincial hotline, with 65.8% of survey respondents saying they were not aware of the provincial hotline or that they chose not to report.
-Lack of reporting could be due to lack of awareness or skepticism of provincial efforts to conserve the mainland moose or its habitat.
+We also confirmed our previous suspicions that many Nova Scotians are not reporting moose or signs of moose to the provincial hotline, with seventy-seven percent (77%) of survey respondents who had seen a moose saying they were not aware of the provincial hotline or that they chose not to report their sighting.
+In cases where knowledgeable respondents (Nova Scotians who could recognize moose sign and told us they were seeing moose) chose not to report their sightings, skepticism of provincial efforts to conserve the mainland moose or its habitat and mistrust of the Department of Natural Resources were overwhelmingly given as reasons for the respondents’ behaviour.
 These respondents do seem comfortable speaking with and reporting moose signs to Nature Nova Scotia staff, so we are hopeful that continued community engagement will break down these awareness- and trust-related barriers.

 Help Us Engage More Nova Scotians in Monitoring